catiecord/assignment_ccm/README.md

   - User who created or updated the contact

 # Models
-The application has one model, Contact, which has the following fields:
+The application has one model, Record, which has the following fields:

     - created_at
     - created_by
     - payment_reference